Frequently Ask Questions

 • Rental contract (Mietvertrag)

-The documents required for Residence Permit is as below:
+The documents required for residence permit are:

 • Passport with a valid student visa

-• A biometric photograph
+• Biometric photograph

 • Student ID / certificate of enrolment